Yugoslavia at the 1920 Summer Olympics

 Athletes from the Kingdom of Serbs, Croats and Slovenes competed at the 1920 Summer Olympics in Antwerp.
-Yugoslavia debuted at the Olympic Games participating in every edition of the Summer Olympics ever since.
+It was the first Summer Olympics with Yugoslav athletes participating, appearing at every edition of the Games until Yugoslavia's dissolution in 1992.
 Eleven Yugoslav athletes participated in Belgium: only the football team – without the substitutes.

 Football

 Yugoslavia competed in the Olympic football tournament for the first time.
 It lost both of its matches.